How to access blocked websites on an Android phone without VPN

 3. Tap on the Install button to install the app on your phone.

-4. Once the application is installed, you open it.
+4. Once the application is installed on your phone, you open it.

 6. Tap on 1.1.1.1.
 You don't need WARP, which is their VPN service.
 You only need their private DNS service.